Abdullahifrh/pitchquery/README.md

 * **API Layer:** FastAPI, Uvicorn
 * **Testing & Quality Reporting:** pytest, pytest-html
 * **Environment & Tooling:** Conda, python-dotenv

+## Project Structure

+- `api/` contains the FastAPI application, routers, repository layer and response schemas
+- `assets/` contains documentation media and reporting styling configurations
+- `data/` is used for generated outputs such as CSV snapshots which are split into seasons and runs
+- `pipelines/` contains the ETL pipeline, warehouse contract, snapshot exporter and PostgreSQL loader
+- `reports/` is used for generated test reports
+- `tests/` contains pipeline and database smoke tests

 ## Requirements